robertsledge/ActiveDirectoryLab/DomainControlllerSetup/README.md

 If you have to go back and Google a few things, that's fine too.

-Next lesson: Seeting up Client Machines - Coming up!
+Next lesson: Setting up Client Machines - Coming up!